From ArabishWay

 If you feel you do not have the enough Arabic to lead then STEP FOUR: CONSIDER POOLING FUNDS TO HIRE SOMEONE TO LEAD (ideally someone with childhood education experience).
 We collected money and paid some young native speakers who were good with kids to come and lead the group.
 When I gained a little more confidence and when my children were old enough to follow along without assistance, I decided to lead the groups myself.
 Other groups have parents rotate the responsibility, though it is challenging to lead and have your children there with you.

 It is a lot of fun!
-And the ArabishWay Treasure Chest has a ton of ideas for filling that 30 minutes!
+And the ArabishWay Treasure Chest has other ideas for filling that 30 minutes!
 There are tons of resources on line (here is another post about starting a story time by Maktabatee, and this one about the benefits of story times from Medium.com for example).
 I believe these are so important that I am also happy to work with anyone one-on-one who is interested in setting up a circle time or story time in their area.
 Call me 425-242-1211 or email me at Arabishway at gmail.com with questions or to set up a time to chat.

 Yella!
 You can do it!